alphagov/router/README.md

 ## How it works

-Router uses a trie data structure for fast path lookups.
-It maintains two separate tries: one for exact path matches and one for prefix matches.
-When a request comes in, the router first checks for an exact match, then falls back to the longest prefix match.
+Router loads its routing table from a PostgreSQL database (or optionally from a flat file).
+It uses a trie data structure for fast path lookups, maintaining two separate tries: one for exact path matches and one for prefix matches.
+When a request comes in, Router first checks for an exact match, then falls back to the longest prefix match.

+Router can reload routes without restarting, either automatically via PostgreSQL's `LISTEN/NOTIFY`, on a periodic schedule, or manually via the API.

 Routes can be one of two types:
 - **exact**: The path must match exactly (e.g., `/government` matches only `/government`)